Lucien-Piat/Clinique/README.md

 Veterinary Clinic Management System
-This Java program, named "Veterinary Clinic Management System," is designed to manage animal records in a veterinary clinic.
+This Java program, is designed to manage animal records in a veterinary clinic.
 The system allows users to perform various tasks such as adding animals, displaying the animal list, saving records to a file, searching for specific animals, counting individuals of a species, and more.

 Features
 Animal Classes: